querqy/querqy-docs/docs/source/smui/quickstart.rst

    curl -S -X PUT -H "Content-Type: application/json" -d '{"name":"ecommerce", "description":"Ecommerce Demo"}' http://localhost:9000/api/v1/solr-index

 It is all set up and you are ready to use SMUI now.

-Note: SMUI will return the ID of that new deployment channel in the field ``returnId``.

 * Maintain search inputs and rules.
 * You can also download the resulting rules.txt file via SMUI's REST interface: